-POSTSECONDARY OPTIONS COUNSELING (Service Subcategories 121X and PE 1008X): Unit of service is a minimum of 30 minutes.
+POSTSECONDARY OPTIONS COUNSELING (Service Subcategories 121X and PE 1008X):

 Choosing a career requires student exploration and planning.
 It is essential for SWDs to see how skill development, knowledge and credential attainment relate to future opportunities in postsecondary education and employment, including gaining an awareness of the wide range of career pathway options and labor market realities and projections.
 This service includes working with SWDs to: